vermasavita/vermasavita/README.md

 - 👋 Hi, I’m Savita Verma
 - 🌱 I’m currently learning Data Science
-- 📫 You can reach out me on svitverma10@gmail.com
+- 📫 You can reach out to me on svitverma10@gmail.com

 <!---
 vermasavita/vermasavita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.